inotia00/revanced-manager/docs/2_1_patching.md

 # 🧩 Patching apps

-Learn how to use ReVanced Manager to patch apps.
+Learn how to use RVX Manager to patch apps.

 ## ✅ Steps to patch apps